ClassDojo is marked as low risk because the current database entry lists VPAT: Exists (2025) and WCAG claim: Specific claim.

 Is ClassDojo ADA compliant?

-DistrictCheck currently rates ClassDojo as critical risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.
+DistrictCheck currently rates ClassDojo as low risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.

 Does ClassDojo have a VPAT?